 In this out-of-the-box course Doug Pagitt suggests that the last two centuries can be divided into four epochs: Agrarian, Industrial, Informational and now - Inventive.
 Our current reality, the Inventive Age, presents distinct opportunities for how faith communities should think, what they value, and the tools they use.
 Doug will offer leaders in Christian communities (and beyond) essential frameworks for participation in the Inventive Age.
+Rev. Doug Pagitt is the founding pastor of Solomon's Porch, a holistic missional Christian community in Minneapolis, Minnesota.
 (Summer 2015)